Summary

 Notable Quotes

-"I want to know about bruises, I want to know about lessons learned."
+"I want to know about bruises, lessons learned, not just best practices."

-"Ask our speakers kind but tactical questions about how they got stuff done."
+"Feel free to pelt our speakers with kind but tactical questions about how they got stuff done."

 More Videos